 A concrete instantiation of the short-term certificates taking into account how to achieve efficient replay protection and low overhead towards the DSnF is as follows.

 Each base station has to send a request to sign static information to the DSnF where the static information is considered to remain static during 10.24 s, i.e., the time it takes for the SFN to repeat.
-Upon reception of the signing request, the DSnF signs the static fields of the SI as well as (i) DSnF starting time for which this set of data is valid, the gNB's SFN value for this DSnF starting time (T_DSnF(gNB's SFN=0)), as well as a short-term public-key that can be used by the UE to verify dynamic data signed by the base station in this period of time of 10.24 s.
+Upon reception of the signing request, the DSnF signs the static fields of the SI as well as (i) DSnF starting time for which this set of data is va’id, the gNB's SFN value for this DSnF starting time’(T_DSnF(gNB's SFN=0)), as well as a short-term public-key that can be used by the UE to verify dynamic data signed by the base station in this period of time of 10.24 s.
 The DSnF sends this signed data, whose validity is limited to 10.24 s, together with the private key associated with the signed short-term public key to the gNB.

 When a period of 10.24 s starts, the gNB starts broadcasting the short-term certificate for this period of time.
 It is left for normative phase in which SIB this information is broadcasted.
 Furthermore, the base station broadcast the SI dynamic fields, in particular the SFN, that are signed with the corresponding short-term private key associated to this period of time.